hsf-training/hsf-training-ml-webpage/_episodes/04-Data_Discussion.md

 # Setting up the data set for machine learning

 Here we will format the dataset $$(x_i, y_i)$$ so we can use it for machine learning sci-kit learn and tensorflow.
-First we need to open our data set and seperate it into a training and test set.
+First we need to open our data set and separate it into a training and test set.

 ~~~
 df = pd.read_pickle('data.pkl')